-- Allowing different components of a Transport Services Implementation to pass Transport Properties (e.g., between a language frontend and a policy manager) or to enable a Transport Services Implementation to represent properties retrieved from a file or other storage to the application. - Making the code of different Transport Services Implementations look similar.
-While individual programming languages might preclude strict adherence to the naming convention of representing property names as case-insensitive strings (for instance, by prohibiting the use of hyphens in symbols), users interacting with multiple implementations will still benefit from the consistency resulting from the use of visually similar symbols.
+- Allowing different components of a Transport Services Implementation to pass Transport Properties, e.g., between a language front end and a policy manager or as a representation of properties retrieved from a file or other storage. - Making the code of different Transport Services Implementations look similar.
+While individual programming languages might preclude strict adherence to the aforementioned naming convention (for instance, by prohibiting the use of hyphens in symbols), users interacting with multiple implementations will still benefit from the consistency resulting from the use of visually similar symbols.